We may earn income from links in this post. Please read this Disclosure for details.

 - Wear closed-toed shoes or boots.

-- Don’t try to do this tour alone!
-You can easily get lost in this rugged area.
+- Don’t try to go horseback riding in the back country alone!
+You can easily get lost in the rugged areas outside Puerto Escondido.

 - Note that these are different hot springs than those ones in San Miguel de Allende.